ai4os-hub/ai4os-yolo-torch/README.md

 # 📁 Dataset Preparation
 - Detection (det), oriented bounding boxes detection (obb) and Segmentation Tasks (seg):

-    - To train the yolov8 model, your annotations should be saved as yolo formats (.txt).
+    - To train the yolo model, your annotations should be saved as yolo formats (.txt).
 Please organize your data in the following structure:
 ```

 │